 Appendix A gives a detailed description of the numerical process.
-In Online Appendix C we evaluate this estimation procedure on data simulated under different assumptions about how people actually behave, and confirm that it should work on a data set of the size we have.
+In Online Appendix C we evaluate this estimation procedure on synthetic data generated by simulations, and confirm that it should work on a data set of the size we have.

 Our main learning model, presented earlier in equations (1) and (2), assumes all agents use the same learning rule, which is an oversimplification.
-However, agents with the same learning rule can behave differently as the result of different experiences, and as we will see allowing heterogeneous learning rules does not improve our predictions.
+However, agents with the same learning rule can behave differently as the result of different experiences, and as we will see, allowing heterogeneous learning rules does not improve our predictions.

-The restriction to memory-1 strategies is motivated by past work and also by the machine learning analysis in Online Appendix E. The assumption that play across treatments is the same except in the initial rounds is motivated by the descriptive statistics.
-We relax the assumption of fixed behavior at non-initial histories in section 5.3, which considers a more richly parameterized model that lets play at these histories depend on $\Delta^{RD}$ .
+The restriction to memory-1 strategies is motivated by past work and by the machine learning analysis in Online Appendix D. The assumption that play across treatments is the same except in the initial rounds is motivated by the descriptive statistics.
+We relax the assumption of fixed behavior at non-initial histories in section 5.4, which considers a more richly parameterized model that lets play at these histories depend on Δ^{RD} .
 We also consider variations of the IRL-SG that generalize the learning part of the model in various ways, and alternative models where individuals learn which pure strategy to use.
 None of these extensions improve predictions.